VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 <img alt="Victoria Metrics" src="logo.png">

-VictoriaMetrics is fast, cost-effective and scalable time series database.
+VictoriaMetrics is a fast, cost-effective and scalable time series database.
 It can be used as a long-term remote storage for Prometheus.

 It is recommended using [single-node version](https://github.com/VictoriaMetrics/VictoriaMetrics) instead of cluster version for ingestion rates lower than a million of data points per second.